Doctoral and post-doctoral RESEARCH fellowships 2019-2020

 The research topics concerned are: Western and non-Western arts, material and immaterial heritage, museum institutions and their collections, technology, ritual performance and material culture.

-During the year of their fellowship, the laureates will present in the museum’s Research and Higher Education Department’s internal seminar a scientific paper intended for later publication.
-They will be required to deliver a detailed report to the museum’s research department at the end of the fellowship.
+During the year of their fellowship, the laureates will present a scientific paper intended for later publication at the in-house seminar organized by the museum’s Research and Higher Education Department.
+Post-doctoral fellows will receive a grant for a one-month fieldwork and will be involved in the organization of a study day related to the theme of the yearly research program.
+They will be required to deliver a detailed report to the museum’s Research department at the end of their fellowship.

-Three doctoral fellowships are offered to support PhD candidates in completing their dissertation; candidates must be at least in the third year (post-fieldwork writing stage) of their doctoral program during the academic year 2016-2017 (in a university in France or abroad).
+Four doctoral fellowships are offered to support PhD candidates in completing their dissertation; candidates must be at least in the third year (post-fieldwork writing stage) of their doctoral program during the academic year 2019-2020 (in a university in France or abroad).
 This fellowship scheme is not designed to fund fieldwork or archival research.
-It specifically concerns doctoral studies on non-Western topics and fieldsites.
+It specifically concerns doctoral studies on non-European societies.

-The postdoctoral fellowships are limited to a period of 12 months (non-renewable), from October the 1st to September the 30th of each year.
-They consist in a monthly wage of 2 093,84 € gross in 2016.
+The postdoctoral fellowships are limited to a period of 12 months, renewable once, from October 1st to September 30th of each year.
+They consist in a gross monthly wage of 2 111,09 € in 2019.

-They are awarded after assessment and selection of the applications by the Museum’s Scientific Committee and after an audition by a committee composed of researchers and curators.
-The audition of the shortlisted applicants will take place at the end of June at the musée du quai Branly or by videoconference.
+They are awarded after assessment of the applications and auditions of a shortlist of ten candidates by the museum’s Scientific Committee.
+The audition of the shortlisted applicants will take place at the end of June at the musée du quai Branly – Jacques Chirac or by videoconference.

-To be registered, the complete application folder must be sent electronically and by post before Monday, the 4th of April 2016 at midnight :
+To be registered, the complete application folder must be sent electronically and by post before Tuesday, April 2nd 2019 at 12PM:

-- electronically to the following address (firstname.lastname@example.org): the different application documents will be combined in a single pdf file which will be under 5 Mo.
-The application file will be named following this model: SURNAME_DOC or POSTDOC_2016.pdf
+- electronically to the following address (email@example.com): the different application documents will be combined in a single pdf file which will be under 5 Mo.
+The application file will be named following this model: SURNAME_DOC_2019.pdf or SURNAME_POSTDOC_2019.pdf

 - by post to the following address (mentioning ‘Candidature Bourse doctorale/postdoctorale’ on the envelope), the application form being dated and signed: